simonemene/event-driven/README.md

 - **Controlled retries** – no infinite loops or blind retries
 - **Observability** – failures are visible and traceable
 - **Production-ready testing**
+- **Consistency** – atomic event processing and no duplicate side effects

 ---